6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 From Copenhagen (Denmark):

-Air Greenland flies to Kangerlussuaq all year and to Narsarsuaq during summer.
-From these two main airports you can connect to further towns and settlements.
+Air Greenland flies to Nuuk all year and to Kangerlussuaq during summer.
+From these airports you can connect to further towns and settlements.
+From 29 October 2026, direct flights to Ilulissat are also introduced (initially once weekly, with increased frequency during peak periods).

 Our trips usually do not include the flights, but we can certainly arrange them for you.
 For each tour you will find more information on suitable flights including a price estimate.
 In addition to travel by air, you can also get to Greenland on one of our sailing expeditions from Iceland.
 Greenland Tours does not offer classic cruises.

-Direct flights to Greenland are only operated from Denmark and Iceland.
-Therefore, you need to come to Copenhagen in Denmark or Keflavik in Iceland before you can fly to Greenland.
+Direct flights to Greenland are operated from New York (United States), Copenhagen (Denmark) and Keflavik (Iceland).
 The flights to Greenland usually leave during the morning and arrive back from Greenland in the evening.
 Therefore, we advise to allow for some time buffer as follows:

 Flying to Greenland from/to Copenhagen: